1946 Luscombe 8 A N1477K

 Here’s the story of my flying.
 It all started when I was 13 years old.

-I had an overwhelming fascination with airplanes, beginning when mom & dad used to take me to the restaurant at the old Lockheed Airport Terminal [now known as the Burbank Airport] to watch the airplanes land and take off.
+I had an overwhelming fascination with airplanes, beginning when mom & dad used to take me to the restaurant on the second floor of the old Lockheed Airport Terminal [now known as Burbank Airport] that had big windows looking out on to the runways so I could watch the airplanes land and take off.

 I started flying lessons in 1953 at age 13.
 I had two paper routes and mowed lawns for .25 cents each [no power mowers back then!]
 Every time I got $7 saved up I’d ride my one speed Schwinn bicycle the 6 miles out to Grand Central Airport in Glendale.
 I’d walk into the Glendale School of Aeronautics, put my $7 up on the counter, and tell the guy that I wanted a flying lesson.
 He’d say “Sorry, but you’ve got to have a note from your parents.”
 I’d whip out my note, written by my friend Gerard [who was also 13], and off we’d go on a lesson.